rami1942/gmail-mcp/README.md

 <a id="overview"></a>
 ### 🔍 Overview

 Gmail MCP is a server implementation that enables AI assistants to interact with Gmail through the MCP (Model Context Protocol).
-It provides tools for sending emails, managing drafts, reading emails, searching through your inbox, and managing Gmail labels.
+It provides tools for sending emails, managing drafts, reading emails, searching through your inbox, managing Gmail labels and manageing filters.

 <a id="features"></a>
 ### ✨ Features